Bulmanator/ClusterEngine/README.md

 - Code samples and Wiki

 #### Usage
-To use the engine, download the latest release from the Releases tab (Current Version: v1.0.0).
+To use the engine, download the latest release from the Releases tab (not yet released).
 Add both the ClusterEngine.jar and the jsfml.jar to the classpath or to your project if you are using an IDE.
 The documentation can also be found in Releases tab.